aliyavuztt/DataTableServerSide.AspNetCore/README.md

 # DataTableServerSide.AspNetCore

-Bu kütüphane, ASP.NET Core projelerinizde DataTables eklentisini kullanarak sunucu taraflı tablo işlemlerini kolaylaştırmak için tasarlanmıştır.
+This library is designed to facilitate server-side table operations using the DataTables plugin in your ASP.NET Core projects.

 ## Nasıl Kullanılır

-1. **Kurulum**
+1. **Installation**

   - NuGet üzerinden kütüphaneyi projenize ekleyin.